pulumi/terraform-provider-aws/website/docs/r/sagemaker_notebook_instance_lifecycle_configuration.html.markdown

 The following arguments are supported:

 * `name` - (Optional) The name of the lifecycle configuration (must be unique).
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `on_create` - (Optional) A shell script (base64-encoded) that runs only once when the SageMaker Notebook Instance is created.
 * `on_start` - (Optional) A shell script (base64-encoded) that runs every time the SageMaker Notebook Instance is started including the time it's created.